AryThakar/DarkPhoenix-AnimeWebsite/README.md

 # DarkPhoenix-AnimeWebsite(SEM-III)
-A website that inspired by Crunchyroll
+A website that inspired by Crunchyroll.This is my first basic site!

 ---